 Treatments and Solutions

-- Depends on whether the underlying cause is medical or behavioral in nature.
+- It depends on whether the underlying cause is medical or behavioral in nature.

 - Try limiting access to non-food items in your house.
 Be aware of what gets dropped on the floor from little kids to husbands and teens or vice versa because neither one picks up after themselves but I digress… 🙂

 - Keep your furry child’s living area clean and free from clutter.

 - Dispose of waste promptly (clean litter box daily) More often if more than one cat.